 Sometimes, a Chromebook beats a Windows laptop.
 Complexity often makes life harder for users easily confused by computers—and the people who provide them IT support.
 A Chromebook’s simplified interface does away with driver management, endless system updates, and even malware avoidance.

 More importantly, Chromebooks run a lightweight operating system that feels fast and responsive on older and budget hardware, making them far more affordable.
 In fact, you can create your own Chromebook for free if you have an older laptop lying around.
 You just have to install the equivalent of Chrome OS on it.

 The process takes less than an hour, and the end result often feels snappier than today’s dirt-cheap Chromebooks.
 Here’s how to do the conversion.

 How to convert a laptop into a Chromebook

 For this project, we’ll be using Neverware’s CloudReady operating system, which is based on Chromium OS—the same open-source code that Google built Chrome OS on.
-You can read more about the basic differences between the two if you’re curious, but all you need to know is that Neverware has made the experience of using CloudReady all but identical to Chrome OS.
+You can read more about the basic differences between the two if you’re curious, but all you need to know is that Neverware has made the experience of using CloudReady nearly identical to Chrome OS.